Adding a Mapper using dataContext to use generated types from the DB

 }

-Then you can create the mapper using dataContext to use generated types from db
+Then you can create the mapper using dataContext to use the generated types from the DB

 let mapEmployee (dbRecord:sql.dataContext.``main.EmployeesEntity``) : Employee =